grafana/loki/docs/sources/alerting/_index.md

 ## Prometheus Compatible

 When running the Ruler (which runs by default in the single binary), Loki accepts rules files and then schedules them for continual evaluation.
 These are _Prometheus compatible_!
-This means the rules file has the same structure as in [Prometheus' Alerting Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), with the exception that the rules specified are in LogQL.
+This means the rules file has the same structure as in [Prometheus' Alerting Rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), except that the rules specified are in LogQL.

 Let's see what that looks like: